DarthAffe/RGB.NET/README.md

 ```csharp
 surface.Load(CorsairDeviceProvider.Instance);
 ```
-> While most device-providers are implemented in a way that supports fast loading like this some may have a different loading procedure.
+> While most device-providers are implemented in a way that supports fast loading like this some may have a different loading procedures.
 (For example the `WS281XDeviceProvider` requires device-definitions before loading.)

 5. Add an update-trigger.
 In most cases the TimerUpdateTrigger is preferable, but you can also implement your own to fit your needs.
 ```csharp